CFLs are no doubt among most popular light types used in the past 20 years. Enter any household and you can find at least one set of CFL.

-There are lots of CFLs brands on the market, but there are few already setup products and I will only list the brand that is well known and has been tested and proven by indoor growers.
+There are lots of CFLs brands on the market, but there are few already setup products and I will only list the brands that are well known and has been tested and proven by indoor growers.

 Hydrofarm Agrobrite FLCDG125D Fluorowing Compact Fluorescent System with CFL Bulb

-After 25 hours of researching and talking with some indoor Hydroponic growers, I find that the Hydrofarm Agrobrite FLCDG125D Fluorowing Compact Fluorescent System is cost-effective, low-maintenance, and super easy-to-use for any growers with already set up the fixture that can only be hung and let it work.
+After 25 hours of researching and talking with some indoor Hydroponic growers, I find that the Hydrofarm Agrobrite FLCDG125D Fluorowing Compact Fluorescent System is cost-effective, low-maintenance, and super easy-to-use for any growers.
+It already has set up the fixture that is easy to be hung and work immediately.

 Since the product comes with 125 wattages with the lumens measured at approximately 7000, you can grow up to 3 plants within 3x3 feet set up.
 But I recommend you to grow maximum 2 plants in 2x2 feet for the best yields.